willymcallister/willymcallister.github.io/about.md

 In college my major was electrical engineering.
 I started my career designing integrated circuits and computers for TRW and Hewlett-Packard.
 Later on I got to work at Agilent Technologies, and then two exciting medical device startup companies.

-I had a great year as a Content Fellow at [Khan Academy](https://www.khanacademy.org/science/electrical-engineering) where I got to share my EE knowledge.
+I had a great year as a Content Fellow at [Khan Academy](https://www.khanacademy.org/science/electrical-engineering).
 Sal and the other content creators taught me the approach to teaching in the KA style.

 Here at Spinning Numbers I have been improving the articles I wrote for KA based on questions from learners, and writing new articles as well.
 The videos are the same videos you see on the KA EE site.